 One of the most asked questions I get from woodworkers nationwide is: “How do you increase your woodworking sales?”
 It’s a great question and it has a simple answer.

 The problem isn’t the answer but the implementation of that answer.

-I got in my truck and drove to the location that was not selling our number 1 bed.
+I got in my truck and drove to the location that was not selling our #1 bed.
 I opened the door to the display area and immediately saw the problem.
-Someone had stained our number 1 bed in a awful dark mahogany stain!
-I spoke to the person in charge and when I asked him why was this bed stained this way was told, ” I thought our customers would like a dark stain.”
+Someone had stained our number 1 bed in an awful dark mahogany stain!
+I spoke to the person in charge and when I asked him why this bed was stained this way, I was told, ” I thought our customers would like a dark stain.”
 Moral of this story: Don’t give your customers what you think they want.
 Give them what they actually want.
-To know the difference you have to continually test your products and when they start to sell, you’ll know the difference.
+To know the difference, you have to continually test your products and when they start to sell, you’ll know the difference.